SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that took place in the USA on October 26:
+Here are some events that take place on October 26 in the United States:

-- **1881:** The Gunfight at the O.K.
-Corral occurred in Tombstone, Arizona.
-It lasted about 30 seconds and involved lawmen Wyatt Earp, his brothers Virgil and Morgan, and local gambler Doc Holliday facing off against Cowboy outlaws.

-- **1945:** The initiation of the American National Red Cross and the University of California, Berkeley establishing observation of “Think Fast Day,”
+- **National Day of Mourning**: Observed by many Native Americans to commemorate the loss of their lands and the impact of colonization.

+- **Federation of Fly Fishers Day**: A celebration held by the Federation of Fly Fishers to promote the art of fly fishing and conservation efforts.

+- **Halloween Plans and Preparations**: Many people start planning and preparing for Halloween on October 26,
 ### Positive Qoute
 ------
-"Believe in yourself and magic will unfold! ✨💖🌈"
+"Believe in the magic of new beginnings! ✨🌱💖"